ansible/tox-ansible/README.md

-# ansitest
+# tox-ansible

-`ansitest` is a utility designed to simplify the testing of ansible content collections.
+`tox-ansible` is a utility designed to simplify the testing of ansible content collections.

-Implemented as `tox` plugin, `ansitest` provides a simple way to test ansible content collections across multiple python interpreter and ansible versions.
+Implemented as `tox` plugin, `tox-ansible` provides a simple way to test ansible content collections across multiple python interpreter and ansible versions.

-`ansitest` uses familiar python testing tools to perform the actual testing.
+`tox-ansible` uses familiar python testing tools to perform the actual testing.
 It uses `tox` to create and manage the testing environments, `ansible-test sanity` to run the sanity tests, and `pytest` to run the unit and integration tests.
 This eliminated the black box nature of other approaches and allows for more control over the testing process.

 When used on a local development system, each of the environments are left intact after a test run.
 This allows for easy debugging of failed tests for a given test type, python interpreter and ansible version.